 4. The title page of your paper should contain the title, author’s name, email address and institutional affiliation.
 The title should be no more than 15 words in length and contain no abbreviations.
 Please include biodata on the title page (maximum 50 words).
 This will not be forwarded to the peer reviewers, but will be published with your article should it be accepted for the CLELEjournal.

-7. A page header should appear on every page with the title of the paper, but without the name of the author.
+6. A page header should appear on every page with the title of the paper, but without the name of the author.
 Please place an abstract of 150 to 250 words on the second page, followed by a list of four to seven keywords.
-These should be precise, in order to help internet surfers find your article.
+These should be precise, in order to help scholars carrying out web searches find your article.